 Fernando Acosta-Rodríguez, Library

-The Program in Latino Studies offers an interdisciplinary curriculum that traverses the arts, humanities, and social sciences designed to provide students with a broad understanding of the emergence, transformation, and consolidation of Latinos as a pan-ethnic group, and to appreciate the range of Hispanic imprints on American society and culture.
+The Program in Latino Studies offers an interdisciplinary curriculum that traverses the arts, humanities, and social sciences which is designed to provide students with a broad understanding of the emergence, transformation, and consolidation of Latinos as a pan-ethnic group, and to appreciate the range of Hispanic imprints on American society and culture.

 Courses that satisfy the program certificate are offered by the departments of anthropology, English, history, politics, sociology, and Spanish and Portuguese languages and cultures, as well as the Woodrow Wilson School of Public and International Affairs, the Center for African American Studies, and the Program in American Studies and The Lewis Center for the Arts.
 Faculty affiliated with the program direct the study plans of students seeking a certificate in Latino studies, which is pursued in tandem with a disciplinary concentration.

 Students from all departments are welcome to the program, but interested students are encouraged to complete the required gateway course, LAO 200 Latinos in American Life and Culture, by the end of their sophomore year.